Jendersen/KG_accountability/README.md

 This work is part of the [DeKalog project](https://dekalog.univ-nantes.fr).

 ## Experiments
-This code is made to be used along with [IndeGx](https://github.com/Wimmics/dekalog), version v2.6.2(!) was used for these experiments.
+This code is made to be used along with [IndeGx](https://github.com/Wimmics/dekalog), was used for these experiments.
 The catalog of SPARQL endpoints used for our experiments is [catalogs/](catalogs/).
 It is taken from IndeGx.

 To evaluate KGs, we proceed in several steps.